SyedRahadHossain/charity-house/README.md

 * You can add donation amount to cart and request for donation what your charity organization need.

-* Cart will show how many request you send, the total donation amount and who is donating after adding to the cart.
+* Cart will show how many request you send, the total donation amount and who will donate after adding to the cart.